-Don’t let arthritis stop you from reaping the rewards of lifelong fitness.
+Get the tools you need to safely start a workout routine and don’t let arthritis stop you from reaping the rewards of lifelong fitness.

 Doreen M. Stiskal, PhD, chair of the department of physical therapy at Seton Hall University in New Jersey, agrees.
 “Most people with arthritis don’t exercise because they’re in pain – not realizing that exercise is a powerful and effective pain reliever.
 It eases inflammation, improves energy and promotes the flow of feel-good, pain-relieving chemicals like endorphins.”

 And if extra weight is a concern, take heart: For obese people, being physically active is key to not only helping you lose extra pounds, it will also reduce pain and boost your overall health.

 So, what are you waiting for?
 Here’s your comprehensive guide on how to start – and stick with – an exercise program.

 Before you lace up your sneakers, follow these steps to make sure you safely jump-start your new routine: